 Teach Kids About Dr. King's Legacy

-If you can't swing a family volunteer day this year, dedicate some time on January 20th to teaching your kids about Dr. King and his legacy of service.
+If you can't swing a family volunteer day this year, dedicate some time to teaching your kids about Dr. King and his legacy of service.

 generationOn, the youth division of Points of Light, provides programs, tools and resources to engage kids and teens in service and volunteering.
 Their MLK Day of Service page has a great list of resources to teach children about civil rights and discrimination, citizenship and civil engagement, as well as recommended DIY projects for celebrating and honoring the life of Dr. King.